 Next, decide what insurance coverage you would like for your parcel.
-ParcelHero offer you £50 free insurance on every order, you can increase that amount depending on the value of the contents of your parcel.
+ParcelHero offer you £50 free cover on every order (except Hermes shipments), you can increase that amount depending on the value of the contents of your parcel.

 After confirming your details and paying, you will be given your shipping labels.
 It is now time to print these labels off and attach them to your package.